andypeng93/Pneumonia_Classification/README.md

 > ROC Curve of the different Models

 ![Model Results](./Visualizations/ModelResults.PNG)
-> Model Results of Base Model and Model Tuning
+> Model Results

-* AUC - Random Forest with GridSearchCV

-* Accuracy/ F1 Score/ Recall - XGBoost
+* Accuracy/ Recall - Baseline Model

-* Precision - Decision Tree with GridSearchCV
+* Precision/F1 Score - Imbalance Model

 ## Recommendations:

-To summarize everything above, we can see from above that to correctly classified a patient as having heart disease we need to consider the following features.
+To summarize everything above, we can see from above that

-1) Gener of the individual - Males have a higher chance at having heart disease than females.

-2) Asymptomatic Chest Pain - Individuals with this type of chest pain have a high chance of having heart disease

-3) Reversable Defect - If the thalium stress result turns out to be reversable defect, the individual would have a high chance of having heart disease.

-4) Age & Maxium Heart Rate - As you get older, your maximum heart rate goes down.
-We can see that individuals that have heart disease tend to be older and have a lower maximum heart rate.

-Our modeling shows that a regular XGBoost is the best model for our problem.
-This is because we want a model that generates a high recall value in order to minimize the chance of us classifying an individual as false negatives.
-Being that heart disease is really serious, it would be dangerous if we wrongly classify a person with no heart disease when they indeed do have heart disease.
+* Recall/Accuracy - ModelB
+* Precicion/F1 Score/ AUC - ModelI

+Our goal is to minimize the amount of people we classify as being normal, but they indeed do have Pneumonia.
+Therefore we would want to minimize false negatives in other words maximizing recall.
+Our recommendation is to stick with ModelI.
+Although modelB was slightly better in recall and accuracy, there was only a slight difference in the recall and accuracy score.
+Also ModelI did better in precision score, F1 score and AUC score.
+Therefore ModelI is the best model to use for predictions.

 ## Limitations & Next Steps

-There are many features that we haven't considered.
-For example whether the family has a genetic disorder, body fat percentage, and the individual's diet.
-Also our model can be further improved by gathering more patient's information.
+There are many things that we didn't due to lack of time and money constraints.
+For example, we can ask a doctor what they would look at in a chest xray image to determine whether a patient has Pneumonia or not.
+We could also use cross validation or gather more data to further improve our models.

 ### For further information